ekzhang/bore/README.md

 bore local 5000 --to bore.pub
 ```

 You can optionally pass in a `--port` option to pick a specific port on the remote to expose, although the command will fail if this port is not available.
+Also, passing `--local-host` allows you to expose a different host on your local area network besides the loopback address `localhost`.

 The full options are shown below.